Matchbox Educable Noughts and Crosses Engine: Composition

 MENACE was made from 304 matchboxes glued together in an arrangement similar to a chest of drawers.
 Each box had a code number, which was keyed into a chart.
-This chart had drawings of tic-tac-toe game grids with various configurations of X's, O's and empty squares, corresponding to all possible permutations a game could go through as it progressed.
+This chart had drawings of tic-tac-toe game grids with various configurations of X, O, and empty squares, corresponding to all possible permutations a game could go through as it progressed.
 After removing duplicate arrangements (ones that were simply rotations or mirror images of other configurations), MENACE used 304 permutations in its chart and thus that many matchboxes.

 Each individual matchbox tray contained a collection of coloured beads.
 Each colour represented a move on a square on the game grid, and so matchboxes with arrangements where positions on the grid were already taken would not have beads for that position.
 Additionally, at the front of the tray were two extra pieces of card in a "V" shape, the point of the "V" pointing at the front of the matchbox.
 Michie and his artificial intelligence team called MENACE's algorithm "Boxes", after the apparatus used for the machine.
 The first stage "Boxes" operated in five phases, each setting a definition and a precedent for the rules of the algorithm in relation to the game.